ViviQD/ViviComm/README.md

 If you have any questions or would like to connect with us, feel free to reach out via our official communication channels.

-Thank you for being a part of the ViviQD Chat adventure – together, we're building a journey for life, knowledge, and healing!
+Thank you for being a part of the ViviQD Chat adventure, using ViviComm – together, we're building a journey for life, knowledge, and healing!

 <!-- MARKDOWN LINKS & IMAGES -->